 |World leaders hold aid summit to help Beirut

-Europe promised over $68 million to help Beirut.
-A spokesperson said: "As needs rise, we are providing humanitarian support to hundreds of thousands of the most vulnerable people."
-The funding will go directly to charities.
-Qatar pledged $50 million, the biggest donation from a single country, while Kuwait offered $40 million.
-There was also spiritual assistance from the head of the Roman Catholic Church, Pope Francis.
-He made a plea saying: "We must all work for the good of this beloved country."
-He appealed for "generous help from the international community".
+Europe will give $68 million to help Beirut.
+A spokesperson said: "We are providing humanitarian support to hundreds of thousands of the most vulnerable people."
+The money will go to charities.
+Qatar pledged $50 million, the biggest donation from one country.
+There was spiritual support from the Roman Catholic Church.
+Pope Francis made a plea saying: "We must all work for the good of this beloved country."
+He appealed for "generous help".